-This essay uses this material to explore two questions.
+In this essay this material is used to explore two questions.
 First, what made the research environment at IUI so special?
 Second, which conditions create and maintain a creative, productive research environment?

 A number of key personalities in the Institute's history figure in this account.
 Most Swedish readers would readily recognize them, but the appendix includes brief biographies of these people to aid non-Swedish readers.